clemsonciti/rcde_workshops/_sources/intro_palmetto/02-accessing-palmetto.md

 ## Entering Username and Password

 At this stage, for both Mac and Windows, you will be asked to enter your username and password, then DUO option.
-Use your usual Clemson username (with @clemson.edu part) and Clemson password.
+Use your usual Clemson username (without @clemson.edu part) and Clemson password.

 :::{note}